 In regions subject to freeze/thaw conditions, StriaTM Cladding, HomeRABTM Pre-Cladding/RABTM Board must not be in direct contact with snow or ice build up for extended periods, e.g. external walls in alpine regions must be protected where snowdrifts over winter are expected.

-These products meet the requirements of the AS/NZS 2908.2 Clause 8.2.3.
+These products have been tested in accordance with AS/NZS 2908.2 Clause 8.2.3.

 5 Safe Working Practices

 WARNING - DO NOT BREATHE DUST AND CUT ONLY IN WELL VENTILATED AREA